DanielBoye/sigcrack/README.md

 ## Time Complexity and Expected Time
 The brute-force algorithm used in sigcrack has an overall time complexity similar to a normal brute-force attack, which can be expressed as:
 $$O(m \cdot n)$$
-However, for sigcrack, the time complexity is more specifically:
+However, for sigcrack, the time complexity is more specific:
 $$O(62^{(L - P - S)} \cdot C)$$
 Where:
 - $L$ is the total length of the function name,